msizafrans/Operationalizing-a-Coworking-Space-Microservice/README.md

  - > **helm repo add bitnami https://charts.bitnami.com/bitnami**
 - > **helm install analyticsapi bitnami/postgresql --set primary.persistence.enabled=false**
 - First command creates a repository for this database service.
 - Then the second command installs the PostgreSQL Helm Chart.
+- This should set up a Postgre deployment at `<SERVICE_NAME>-postgresql.default.svc.cluster.local` in your Kubernetes cluster.
+You can verify it by running `kubectl svc`
 - Followed command two output instructions on multiple ways to connect to the database from within or outside the cluster
+- We will need to run the seed files in `db/` in order to create the tables and populate them with data.

 **6.** Therefore, I have the database service running which can be accessed by the deployed container running an image of the business analysts api.
 This Microservice is now running as a pod in a Kubernetes cluster and it can be destroyed and redeployed automatically whenever a merged code occurs in a GitHub repo.
 For high availabilty purposes, I have also deployed a Load Balancer targeting the pod running the container/image of the Business Analyts application.
 For troubleshooting purposes, the logs for the container/application running as a kubernetes pod are directed to a log group which can be accessed using from AWS CloudWatch, under log groups.

-### Best Practices
+#### Best Practices
 * Dockerfile uses an appropriate base image for the application being deployed.
 Complex commands in the Dockerfile include a comment describing what it is doing.
 * The Docker images use semantic versioning with three numbers separated by dots, e.g. `1.2.1` and versioning is visible in the  screenshot.
 See [Semantic Versioning](https://semver.org/) for more details.